For my blog please click here: Kingston’ Journey through the madness

 With all this commotion, I still stand behind these services.
 Look, ultimately it is up to you how you will deal with trading.
 It is your life.
 These services have helped me big time.
 Also, keep in mind that I am also learning still.
 I will always be a student of the market.
 There is so much to study!
 So much to learn from.
 The marker is always evolving and changing.
 Like the market, we also need to grow and adept.
 Otherwise, if you do not adept, the market will eat you.

-Make a journal and review your trades.
+Make a journal of your trades and review them.
 Track what works and what didn’t work.
 The goal here is to become consistently profitable.
 Yes, you risk capital.
-BUT DON’T BE GREEDY!
+But you take the time to learn.
+DON’T BE GREEDY!
 If you study the market, one day you WILL be profitable.
 Grow from there.
 There is no way back.

 2).
 Don’t be greedy.
 Yes, having a 30% gain on a single trade is sweet.
-But you should also be happy with that 4% gain.
+But you should also be happy with that 3% gain.
+Sometimes you get so greedy and a trade reverses against you and you lose that sweet gain.

 - study, keep on learning